-Then $n \ge k^{1+\Omega(1/q^2)}$ .
+Then $n > k^{1+\Omega(1/q^2)}$.

-This represents an improvement over the current state-of-the-art lower bound by Dall'Agnol, Gur and Lachish [dSDGL21], which is $n \ge k^{1+\Omega(\frac{1}{q^2 \log^2 q})}$ (although it holds for non-linear codes as well).
+This represents an improvement over the current state-of-the-art lower bound by Dall'Agnol, Gur and Lachish [DGL21], which is $n \ge k^{1+\Omega(\frac{1}{q^2\log^2 q})}$ (although it holds for non-linear codes as well).

-$^{2}$ A code is called systematic if the entire original message is embedded as the first bits of its encoding.
+2A code is called systematic if the entire original message is embedded as the first bits of its encoding.

 Linearity: Our reduction only works for linear codes.
-Nevertheless, linear codes are a significant type of error-correcting and are widely studied in the literature.
-Virtually all known RLDCs and RLCCs (and their non-relaxed counterparts) constructions are of linear codes.
+Nevertheless, linear codes are an important type of error-correcting codes and have been extensively studied.
+Virtually all known RLDCs and RLCCs (and their non-relaxed counterparts) constructions are of linear codes.3

 Non-systematic codes: In Theorem 1, it is assumed that the code is in a systematic form.
 This is a technical detail, not an inherent limitation.
 Any RLDC can be transformed to be systematic by adding the message bits to the beginning of its encoding.
 This transformation results in, at most, a doubling of the block length of the code and a corresponding reduction in the decoding radius by the same factor.
 Consequently, if the code's rate and decoding radius were initially constant, they remain unchanged after this transformation.
+In addition, this transformation enables the elimination of the systematic requirement in Theorem 3.